-In order to ensure that there is an appropriate and clearly defined division of responsibilities for the corporate management of the Council such that no one individual has unfettered powers of decision, the role of Head of Finance and Property /Chief Finance Officer(s151) should not be combined with the role of Chief Executive.
+In order to ensure that there is an appropriate and clearly defined division of responsibilities for the corporate management of the Council such that no one individual has unfettered powers of decision, the role of Director of Resources/Chief Finance Officer should not be combined with the role of Chief Executive.

-In order to ensure that the statutory duties are discharged effectively the Head of Finance and Property should be able to control and influence both the work programme of Internal Audit in relation to those duties and the quantity and quality of staff made available to undertake the relevant internal audit projects.
+In order to ensure that the statutory duties are discharged effectively the Director of Resources should be able to control and influence both the work programme of Internal Audit in relation to those duties and the quantity and quality of staff made available to undertake the relevant internal audit projects.

-C. Key Roles and Activities of the Head of Finance and Property
+C. Key Roles and Activities of the Director of Resources

-Maintaining strong Finance management underpinned by effective Finance controls - the key activities that the Head of Finance and Property is responsible for in this area are:
+Maintaining strong Finance management underpinned by effective Finance controls - the key activities that the Director of Resources is responsible for in this area are: